urielha/log4stash/README.md

 The inspiration to the filters and style had taken from [elasticsearch/logstash](https://github.com/elasticsearch/logstash) project.

 ### Build status:

+The CI will be soon to Azure DevOps and will be tested against ElasticSearch 5,6,7 every time.

 | Status | Provider |
 | ------ | -------- |